blitzmartin/pickle-rick/README.md

 The way the checkbox works is definitely not the most elegant, it toggles a boolean to render one of two lists: the one with all items or the one with just the favorites.
 It does not follow the DRY principles.
 It was added in the end as a bonus without refactoring the app with other state var.
 I hope the comments in the code will be eloquent enough to figure out what's going on.

-Despite of the project name, unfortunately this set of data does not feature the best of all characters: the Pickle Rick.
+Despite its name, unfortunately this set of data does not feature the best of all characters: the Pickle Rick.

 ------------